Revised March 2019

-- State Prevalence: In 2014, an estimated 19,911 persons were living with a diagnosed HIV infection in Ohio—a rate of 205 infections per 100,000 persons.
-Of these, 11.4 percent1 of males and 16.7 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 20,709 persons were living with a diagnosed HIV infection in Ohio—a rate of 307 cases per 100,000 persons.
+Of those, 11 percent of male cases were attributed to IDU or male-to-male contact and IDU.
+Among females, 16.7 percent were living with HIV attributed to IDU (AIDSVu).

 National Institutes of Health-Funded Research

 The National Institute on Drug Abuse (NIDA), in partnership with the Appalachian Regional Commission (ARC) are supporting services planning research grants to address a dramatic increase in adverse outcomes associated with increased opioid injection drug use in Appalachia.
 The grants will help develop an epidemiologic understanding of opioid injection drug use, HIV and hepatitis C virus (HCV) infection risk, and other adverse health consequences of drug use in any of the 420 Appalachian counties (http://www.arc.gov/counties).

 - Ohio Department of Health, Drug Overdose in Ohio

 - Centers for Disease Control and Prevention, Opioid Overdose